Understanding Abdominal Migraine Symptoms: What You Need to Know

 3. Lethargy and Pallor

 During an episode, people may show symptoms of weariness or lethargy and appear pale.
-Dehydration from vomiting and the body’s reaction to pain and discomfort may be the cause of this.
+Dehydration from vomiting and the body’s reaction to pain and irritation may be the cause of this.

 4. Additional gastrointestinal signs and symptoms

-Along with the main abdominal migraine symptoms, some people might also have:
+Along with the chief abdominal migraine symptoms, some people might also have:

-Although diarrhea is less prevalent than nausea and vomiting, it can nonetheless cause changes in bowel habits.
+Although diarrhea is less prevalent than nausea and vomiting, it can nonetheless cause alternation in bowel habits.

 Bloating: In addition to abdominal pain, you may feel full or bloated.